 Small Budget Film Shoots Action Sequence At Indoor Trampoline Park

 During the film, however, there is a fight scene that takes place in an Indoor Trampoline park where George is playing with his Canadian boy-buddy and jumping around doing spinning kicks while he tries to balance his movie career with his upcoming fight against Michael Bisping.
+All I can think is how much of a challenge that would be for many Film production companies, and to be honest I enjoy seeing just how they’ll work that out.
 The funny part about the scene is apparently that’s a recreational activity George is known to do.
 According to some of the Canadian locals, George has been seen jumping around like a 90’s version of House Of Pain.
 Apparently, this indoor activity is amazing on the calves and thighs.

 Last time anyone saw George in the Octagon was almost 7 years ago and I think even Joe Rogan is wondering whether or not George still has it.
 There may not be a cinematic climax in the real-life fight like there is in this movie, but I will be swinging by Sppiz with the boys to check ou the paper view.
 Usually, I can count on Iron Fist Fletchy and Scottie Karate to show up and have a beer with me.
 We will see if that happens.

 Until then, I continue to watch this indoor action sequence in a post editor and wonder how that scene was not choreographed.
 The indoor trampoline park allowed George to make some very out of this world acrobatic jumps and flips that I haven’t seen since Bruce Lee was seen in Enter The Dragon banging kicks like a subwoofer.
 Canada can get very cold in the winter and have an indoor facility to exercise and shoot low budget films is a blessing for Canadian videographers.